semsol/arc2/doc/developer.md

 No matter if one needs a MariaDB 10.3 with PHP 7.2 or a PHP 5.6 with MySQL 5.7.0.
 If there is a docker container, it runs.

+### Start

+In your terminal go to `docker` folder and run `make`.
+It will build and start the docker environment as well as log you in.

 ### Docker and Travis

 We use a very wide range of software-combinations to test ARC2 ([Travis](https://travis-ci.org/semsol/arc2)).
 Currently, all combinations of supported versions of PHP and database systems (currently MySQL and MariaDB only) are checked.